 Virgin Mobile USA relaunched their brand as the only iPhone exclusive mobile carrier.
 A new iOS app was needed to support customers signing up for their Inner Circle plan offering one year of unlimited service for $1.

 Timeline: 16 weeks, resourced: 16hrs/ week.
 Ground up redesign.

 Result: App Store rating increase from 1.9 stars to 4.6 stars.

 - Methods: Business analytics analysis, secondary research analysis, feature prioritization, MVP road-mapping, requirements gathering, digital vision boarding, wireframing, prototyping.

 - Deliverables: High fidelity wireframes created atomically, User flows built in InVision with Sketch+Craft.
 Contextual annotations in Jira.
 Animations in Tumult Hype 3.

 Working with a distributed team can be challenging – especially when operating as a design team of one.
 While being able to quickly and easily meet with stakeholders via Skype is a great benefit most of the time, it really limits your ability to effectively engage the team initially.
-I’ve developed a method that works well as a design kickoff for distributed teams to help get team members on the same page and establish guiding design principles:
+This is how I approached design kickoff for the distributed team I was working with.

 Digital Vision Boarding